30 Amp Plasma Cutter Settings: Thickness, Speed, and Cut Quality Guide

 cutting speeds by metal

-Set realistic cut speeds by matching metal type and thickness to your 30 A system’s capability and verifying with test cuts.
+Set realistic cut speeds by matching metal type and thickness to your 30 A system’s capability.
+Always verify with test cuts.

-Cutting speed depends on material types, thickness, and proper air delivery.
+Cutting speed depends on material type, thickness, and proper air delivery.
 At 55–60 psi with a 30 A tip, expect consistent arc focus and predictable feed rates.

 Kerf Width and Edge Quality With 30 Amp Consumables